RudranilMitra/BeersAndBreweries/CaseStudy01_Paul_Madding.md

 https://www.brewersassociation.org/statistics/economic-impact-data/

-This project will focus on gaining incite into breweries in the United Stated.
+We have been hired to gain incite into breweries in the United Stated.
 We will focus on providing information to a national brewery for them to look into investing in the craft brewery industry.

 ## Data